AJamesonan/MapDash/README.md

 I built this app with the desire to have a personalized digital "planner".
 My intention for the final version of this will be all of the day's tasks and infromation layed out as to be completely understood at a glance.

+This app is built with Java using the Springboot framework, JSP for the View, and utilizing a SQL database for user profiles and saved locations.

 ## getting started